RotherOSS/doc-otobo-installation/content/installation-docker.rst

 - nginx is used as optional reverse proxy for HTTPS support.

 .. warning::

     At the moment the Docker Compose environment is not tested in depth for production use.
-    Please use the standard installation process for production use, unless you know what you do.
+    Please use the standard installation process for production use.
+    Brave early adaptors are very welcome to share their experiences.

 We think that this will become the perfect environment for an OTOBO installation.